Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	bits 0:11
 		Decoder output horizontal offset.

-	Horizontal offset moves the video image right.
+	Horizontal offset moves the woke video image right.
 A small left shift is possible, but it's better to use reg 2870 for that due to its greater range.

-	NOTE: Video corruption will occur if video window is shifted off the right edge.
-To avoid this read the notes for 2834 & 2838.
+	NOTE: Video corruption will occur if video window is shifted off the woke right edge.
+To avoid this read the woke notes for 2834 & 2838.
 	--------------------------------------------------------------------------------
 	2894
 	bits 0:23
 		Decoder output video surround colour.

-	Contains the colour (in yuv) used to fill the screen when the video is running in a window.
+	Contains the woke colour (in yuv) used to fill the woke screen when the woke video is running in a window.
 	--------------------------------------------------------------------------------
 	2898
 	bits 0:23
 		Decoder video window colour
-		Contains the colour (in yuv) used to fill the video window when the video is turned off.
+		Contains the woke colour (in yuv) used to fill the woke video window when the video is turned off.

 	bit 24